10 steps to train employees to work with AI: a detailed guide for business

 5. For companies that want to stay competitive, systematic training of employees on AI is becoming a matter of survival.

-6. We will break down why AI-skills training is critical for business, which competencies are in demand, which training formats work best, and how to train employees to work with AI.
+6. We will examine why AI skills training is critical for business, which competencies are in demand, which training formats work best, and how to train employees to work with AI.

 Why AI training has become a priority